linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

    * `renew`: It will attempt to renew all the Let's Encrypt Wildcard SSL certificates that you have previously obtained.
    * `--dry-run`: Perform a test run of the Certbot to obtain test certificates but not saving them to disk.

-2.Schedule automatic certificate renewal using `crontab`.
+2. Schedule automatic certificate renewal using `crontab`.
 This task will enable certificate renewal at a scheduled time:

           sudo crontab -e

-During first run, select default text editor as a nano (`/bin/nano`) text editor.
+During first run, select the default text editor.
 The given example, shows `crontab` will run every 24 hours.
 You can [set your own crontab schedule from various examples](https://crontab.guru/examples.html).
 In advance, `certbot renew` command will renew your wildcard certificate at a scheduled time:

   {{< file "crontab" conf >}}
 0 0 * * * certbot renew